 Fortinet is a leader in cybersecurity and the convergence of networking and security.
 Our mission is to secure people, devices and data everywhere.
-Our integrated platform, the Fortinet Security Fabric, spans secure networking, unified SASE and AI-driven security operations to deliver cybersecurity where our customers need it.
-As of March 31, 2024, over a half million customers trusted our solutions, including enterprises such as in the financial services, retail, healthcare and operational technology market verticals, communication and security service providers, and government organizations.
+Our integrated platform, the Fortinet Security Fabric, spans secure networking, unified SASE and AI-driven security operations.
+As of September 30, 2024, our end-customers were located in over 100 countries and included enterprises such as in the financial services, retail, healthcare and operational technology market verticals, communication and security service providers, and government organizations.
+We currently have approximately 77% of the Fortune 100 companies and approximately 71% of the Global 2000 companies as customers.
 As a global company headquartered in Sunnyvale, California our research and development is centered in the United States and Canada with a global footprint of support and centers of excellence around the world.
-As of March 31, 2024, we held 978 U.S. patents and 1,318 global patents and we are recognized in over 100 enterprise analyst reports demonstrating both our vision and execution across security and networking products.
+As of September 30, 2024, we held 1,027 U.S. patents and 1,371 global patents and we are recognized in over 130 enterprise analyst reports demonstrating both our vision and execution across security and networking products.

-• Secure Networking-Our Secure Networking solutions focus on the convergence of networking and security via FortiOS, our networking and security operating system that is the foundation of our Fortinet Security Fabric platform and supports over 30 functions that can be delivered via a physical, virtual, cloud or SaaS solution.
+• Secure Networking-Our Secure Networking solutions focus on the convergence of networking and security via FortiOS, our networking and security operating system that is the foundation of our Fortinet Security Fabric platform and supports over 30 functions that can be delivered via a physical, virtual, cloud or software as a service ("SaaS") solution.
 When delivered via our network firewall appliances, functionality is accelerated through our proprietary ASIC technology.
 These proprietary ASICs, allow our systems to scale, run multiple applications at higher performance, lower power consumption and perform more processor-intensive operations, such as inspecting encrypted traffic, including streaming video.
-The Network Firewall solution consists of FortiGate data centers, hyperscale and distributed firewalls, as well as encrypted applications (SSL inspection, Virtual Private Network and IPsec connectivity).
-Our ability to converge networking and security also enables the ethernet to become an extension of a company's security infrastructure through FortiSwitch and FortiLink.
+Fortinet's network firewall offerings consist of a FortiGate data center, hyperscale and distributed firewalls, as well as encrypted applications (SSL inspection, virtual private network and IPsec connectivity).
+Our ability to converge networking and security also enables the ethernet to become an extension of our customers' security infrastructure through FortiSwitch and FortiLink.
 Our wireless LAN solution leverages secure networking to provide secure wireless access for the enterprise LAN edge.
 FortiExtender secures 5G/LTE and remote ethernet extenders to connect and secure any branch environment.
-The Secure Connectivity solution includes FortiSwitch Secure Ethernet Switches, FortiAP Wireless Local Area Network Access Points and FortiExtender 5G Connectivity Gateways.
+Fortinet's Secure Connectivity solution includes FortiSwitch secure ethernet switches, FortiAP wireless local area network access points and FortiExtender 5G connectivity gateways.